 He licked her arm again and then pulled away.
 She frowned at the loss of contact and opened her eyes to look at him.
 He was smiling, evidently satisfied by the effect he'd had on her.
-She smiled in return and then gave him a confused look when his smile faded into a sorrowful look.
+She smiled in return and then her expression shifted to confusion when his smile faded into a sorrowful look.